hestiacp/hestiacp/docs/docs/server-administration/dns.md

 A Master server is where DNS zones are created, and a Slave server recieves the zone via the API.
 Hestia can be configured as Master <-> Master or Master -> Slave.
 With a Master <-> Master configuration, each Master is also a Slave, so it could be considered as Master/Slave <-> Master/Slave.

-On each Slave server, a unique user is required who will be assigned the zones, who must be assigned the "Sync DNS User" or "dns-cluster" role.
+On each Slave server, a unique user is required who will be assigned the zones, and must be assigned the "Sync DNS User" or "dns-cluster" role.

 ::: info
 With the release of 1.6.0, we have implemented a new API Access Key authentication system.
 We strongly suggest using this method instead of the previous username/password system, as it is more secure due to the length of the access key and secret key!